Do you want to learn about the types of snakes found in the Democratic Republic of the Congo?

 - Coloration varies geographically, but the most common is brown.
 However, some snakes are red, gray, or black.

 The Egyptian Cobra is as deadly as it is famous.
 It can be traced back to ancient Egypt, where Pharaohs used it to symbolize their power to take life.
-Today, you’ll find this snake in the Democratic Republic of the Congo swimming in shallow waters or resting in abandoned animal burrows.
+Today, you’ll find this snake in the DRC swimming in shallow waters or resting in abandoned animal burrows.

 The venom of the Egyptian Cobra has neurotoxins and cytotoxins that assault the nervous system.
 Respiratory failure and death may happen in the worst-case scenario.
 The venom is slow-acting, so seek treatment if you get bitten, even if you don’t immediately show symptoms.